 - a.
 In accordance with Oregon Revised Statute (ORS) 195.500 through 195.530, Deschutes County developed this policy to: - 1.
-Recognize the social nature of the problem of homeless individuals camping on public property; - 2.
-Ensure the most humane treatment of "homeless individuals" when removing Personal Property from encampments on County-owned property that constitutes an imminent or immediate threat to public health and/or safety.
+Recognize the social nature of the problem of homeless individuals camping on public property opened to the public; - 2.
+Ensure the most humane treatment of "homeless individuals" when removing Personal Property from unauthorized encampments on vacant County-owned property that is not open to the public.